srl-labs/learn-srlinux/docs/ndk/guide/dev/go/handling-notif.md

 ## Signalling Config Received

 As we mentioned earlier, we need to signal the application when the full configuration has been received.
-We do this by sending a message to the `receivedCh` channel and this is done when we receive a config notification [with the ".commit.end" key](#__codelineno-3-21:29) as part of the message.
+We do this by sending a message to the `receivedCh` channel and this is done when we receive a config notification [with the ".commit.end" key](#__codelineno-3-21:29){ data-proofer-ignore } as part of the message.

 This indicates that the full commit set has been streamed and we can start using the configuration.